dariamorricone/CV/README.md

 ##  ABOUT ME

 Hello!
 I'm Daria.
 I was born in Ukraine and moved to Warsaw 4 years ago for study.
 I graduated the University of Economics and Human Sciences.
 Recently I became interested in software testing.
-My goal is develop testing knowlage and technical skills and share my gained expirience on this website.
+My goal is to develop a testing knowlage and technical skills and share my gained expirience on this website.
 ## TOOLS

 * **Postman** - testing tool for REST API